Four substantive modules exploring key themes and providing an in-depth analysis

 In addition to the conceptual framework and available tools, the course will draw on a range of case studies

-Learning begins online at own pace, continues through high-quality, engaging face-to-face sessions and ends with an individual assignment
+Learning begins at own pace, continues through high-quality, engaging “real time” sessions and ends with an individual assignment

-According to the latest available global estimates, more than 110 million people are displaced by persecution, conflict, violence, and widespread human rights violations, especially in emerging economies.
+According to the latest UNHCR Global Trends, as of mid 2025 more than 117.3 million people are forcibly displaced worldwide - reflecting ongoing returns even as overall displacement (whether due to persecution, conflict or widespread violence and human rights violations) remains at historic highs.
 The ever-changing nature of forced displacement has wider socio-economic repercussions and implications, and global debates are still grappling with the challenge of how to develop appropriate and sustainable policy responses.
 Based on the ILO's 2016 Guiding Principles on the access of refugees and other forcibly displaced persons to the labour market, ILO standards, other human-rights instruments and existing good practices, this course is for policymakers and practitioners seeking to design and implement measures to facilitate the access of refugees and other forcibly displaced persons to the labour market, and to promote inclusive employment strategies and policies.

 The course is designed for: - Officials from ministries of labour and related institutions, other ministries and government agencies responsible for refugee related policies and programmes - Representatives from Employers and Workers' organisations - Staff from humanitarian and development organisations Participants should hold positions directly related to the design and/or implementation of refugee related policies and programmes.